iecsp/InoceanSalesTaxesCanada/README.md

 **Made with ❤️ for Canadian e-commerce merchants**

-*For questions about this plugin or Canada Tax Provider - GST, PST, HST & QST, please contact our support team.*
+*For questions about this plugin or Canada Tax Provider for Shopware, please contact our support team.*